 Various booster groups support activities and sports.
-Each booster group works independently and cooperatively with the school through the Assistant Principal for Student Affairs to raise funds for specific projects (see page 25-26).
+Each booster group works independently and cooperatively with the school through the Executive Director of Enrollment Management to raise funds for specific projects (see page 25-26).

 Mothers' Guild

 Mothers are encouraged to join and actively participate in the Central Catholic Mothers' Guild.
 The Mothers' Guild sponsors the annual Fashion Show and provides financial support to the school library.